AllenInstitute/stpt_registration/README.md

 from the Allen Mouse Connectivity Atlas as described in [Oh et. al., 2014](https://www.ncbi.nlm.nih.gov/pubmed/24695228/) and [Kuan et. al., 2015](https://www.ncbi.nlm.nih.gov/pubmed/25536338/).
-These methods have also been used in the construction of average template of the [Allen Mouse Common Coordinate Framework](https://community.brain-map.org/t/allen-mouse-ccf-accessing-and-using-related-data-and-tools/359).
+These methods were also used in the construction of the average template of the [Allen Mouse Common Coordinate Framework](https://community.brain-map.org/t/allen-mouse-ccf-accessing-and-using-related-data-and-tools/359).

 # STPT Registration Methods